infohetvipatel/paris-olympic-azure-data-engineering-project/README.md

 Mounted Azure Data Lake Gen2 storage on Azure Databricks.

-Processed, cleaned, and aggregated the data using Apache Spark (PySpark).
+Processed, cleaned, and aggregated the data using Apache Spark.

 Applied transformations such as handling missing values, standardizing formats, and performing aggregations.